garagehive/garagehive.github.io/docs/garagehive-the-blend-ticket.md

 ---
 layout: docs
-title: DRAFT* - How to Order the Blend Tickets
+title: How to Order the Blend Tickets
 ---

 <a name="top"></a>